-- accurate use of material assigned - attention to and ability to engage contributions of classmates - openness to reflect critically on the implications of ideas discussed from readings and presentations - prompt, regular attendance; absences and/or tardiness will seriously impact your participation and overall course grade - completion of additional short discussion-oriented assignments
+- openness to reflect critically on the implications of ideas discussed from readings and presentations - prompt, regular attendance; absences and/or tardiness will seriously impact your participation and overall course grade - completion of additional short discussion-oriented assignments

+Exceeds Expectations Expected (6-8) Marginal (3- UA

+for level of training (9- 5) (0-2

+10)

-Exceeds Expectations for level of training (9-10) Expected (6-8) Marginal (3-5) UA (0-2 1-Intentional, critical reflective use of reading material.
+1-Intentional, critical reflective use of reading material.
 Regularly supports relevant statements in class discussion with examples from the readings, reflecting accurate comprehension of assigned readings.
 Exhibits exceptional ability to reflect critically on implications and ideas discussed from readings and other course content.
 Uses reading material in a critically reflective way in class discussions.
 Supports relevant statements in class discussion with examples from the readings.
 Exhibits openness and engages contributions of classmates during discussions.
-Exhibits attention to and ability to appropriately engage contributions of classmates in class discussion.
-Occasionally supports relevant statements in class discussion with examples from the readings.
+Exhibits attention to and ability to appropriately engage Occasionally supports relevant statements in class discussion with examples from the readings.
 Reflects limited comprehension of assigned readings.
 Limited engagement with classmate contributions.
-SLO: 4, 5 MFTC: 2.1.1, 5.5.3 2-Maintains prompt and regular class attendance.
+SLO: 4, 5 MFTC: 2.1.1, 5.5.3 2-Maintains prompt and regular class attendance. discussion.
 Maintains prompt and regular class attendance.
 Misses class 2 or more times; tardiness.
 3-Contributions to class discussion and consistently demonstrates exceptional understanding and respect for multicultural and sexual diversity.
 Contributions to class discussion usually reflect understanding and respect for multicultural and sexual diversity.
 Contributions to class discussion, sometimes reflects understanding and respect for multicultural and sexual diversity.
 SLO: 4, 5 MFTC: 2.1.1, 4.3.3, 5.5.1